 What Is the Civil Penalty under the California Lemon Law?

+Although a civil penalty isn’t a form of compensation for losses, the amount of the civil penalty is based on your other damages.
 The civil penalty can be any amount up to two times the amount of the buyer’s actual, incidental, and consequential damages.
-Accordingly, the maximum recovery the buyer can recover under the California Lemon Law is three times these damages.
+Accordingly, the maximum recovery the buyer can recover under the California Lemon Law is three times these damages – your total damages amount, plus twice that amount in civil penalties.

 SHARE